Heterotic flux backgrounds and their IIA duals: N=2 Higgsing, sequential and otherwise

 These can be identified in a reasonably straightforward fashion by decomposing $\rep{27}$ with respect to $\SO(10)$~\cite{Kugo:1994qr} or to $\SU(3)^3$~\cite{Kephart:1981gf}.
 An octonionic discussion in terms of $\SL(3,O)$ representations was given in~\cite{Gursey:1980}.
 The stabilizer of $v$ depends on the values of the invariants.
 It is certainly possible to choose them so that $v$ is stabilized by either $\GF_4$ or $\SO(10)$.
 However, the most generic choice leads to a smaller stabilizer of $\SO(8)$.
 Two more independent vectors of $\rep{27}$ are sufficient to reduce the stabilizer from $\SO(8)$ to $1$.

 The real question, however, is whether the expectation values of the $3$ $\rep{27}$s can be chosen to lead to trivial stabilizer and to satisfy the supersymmetry conditions.
 We have not been able to find such a solution, nor have we been able to show that complete breaking is impossible.

-As a final point, we note that the failure of the particular sequence of Higgsing above should not dismay us.~\footnote{This non-pessimistic note was made in~\cite{Duff:1996rs}.} For instance, in a SQCD theory with $G = \SU(2r)$ and $n_f = 2r$ flavors there is a Higgs branch with an unbroken $\SU(r)$ symmetry and no charged matter, but there is also a branch where $G$ is completely broken~\cite{Argyres:1996eh}.
+The failure of the particular sequence of Higgsing above should not dismay us.\footnote{This non-pessimistic note was made in~\cite{Duff:1996rs}.} For instance, in a SQCD theory with $G = \SU(2r)$ and $n_f = 2r$ flavors there is a Higgs branch with an unbroken $\SU(r)$ symmetry and no charged matter, but there is also a branch where $G$ is completely broken~\cite{Argyres:1996eh}.
+However, it may be~\cite{Duff:1996rs} that full Higgsing only takes place at some special locus in the moduli space where an enhanced gauge group is accompanied by appearance of extra hypermultiplets.

+\acknowledgments It is a pleasure to thank A.~Adams, L.~Anderson, P.~Aspinwall, A.~Degeratu, J.~Gray, D.~Israel, S.~Katz, A.~Kleinschmidt, V.~Kumar, J.~Lapan, D.~Morrison, T.~Nutma, E.~Sharpe, W.~Taylor, and O.~Varela for useful discussions.
+We would like to especially thank G.~Bossard for an extensive correspondence on the mysteries of $\GE_6$ orbits.
+IVM would like to thank the Simons Center, KITP, and the University of Heidelberg for hospitality while some of this work was being completed.
+RM thanks the Alexander von Humboldt foundation for support.
+ST thanks T.~Weigand and A.~Hebecker for discussions and hospitality during his stay at the University of Heidelberg; he also acknowledges the Klaus Tschira Foundation for general support during his stay.

 [2]{#2}\begingroup \endgroup